jackdesert/dailydancer/README.md

     sudo apt-get install redis-server

+Copy config/smtp.yml-EXAMPLE to config/smtp.yml and put in appropriate values for user_name and password

 Then migrate a database with rack env set to production (see above)

 Test that is starts

     RACK_ENV=production bundle exec rackup config-dancer.ru

+Test that you can send mail by setting a breakpoint right before the mail is sent, and send the mail.
+You may need to visit https://accounts.google.com/b/0/DisplayUnlockCaptcha to convince google that your app is legit and owned by you.

 Then shut if off and start it with this long-running script that will restart it if it stops for any reason: